-I can honestly say, that when I traveled to teach in South Korea in 2009, I thought I knew what to expect from Korean schools, but when I arrived there I was horrified by some of the things I learned, and pleasantly surprised by other things that I learned in my year teaching in Busan, South Korea.
+I can honestly say, that when I traveled to teach in English Korea in 2009, I thought I knew what to expect from Korean schools, but when I arrived there I was horrified by some of the things I learned, and pleasantly surprised by other things that I learned in my year teaching in Busan, South Korea.

 Busan: Teaching in Korean schools

 Here’s a little background information.
 I had been teaching at a high school in the USA.
 The economy was in dreadful shape, but I really wanted to change schools.
 I wanted to try teaching elementary school, and I wanted a change in scenery.
 I’d heard a lot about teaching in Korean schools, and at the time, there was a big push to recruit native English speakers to teach English in Korea.
 I was a member of the English in Korea Program, which was run by the Ministry of Education, It was called, EPIK.

 1. Private Schools in Korea Can Be Very Good or they can Make You Want to Cry